Eklavya's Blog

 • My laptop's SSD (which is small enough for all my files to not fit on it).

-• My external hard drive.
+• My external hard disk.

 • My Dropbox account.

-• My Github repositories.
+• My GitHub repositories.

 • My Android phone.

-To mitigate this problem, I did a massive reorganization of my files before moving them to my new laptop.
-I organized them into folders based on the kind of content and access patterns and demarcated which folders will be on which storage mediums.
+Some of my files are stored on more than one of the above locations.
+To keep the copies in sync and avoid losing changes, I organized my stuff into folders based on the kind of content and access patterns and demarcated which folders will be on which storage mediums.

 I installed Dropbox's desktop app on my new laptop.
 This app creates a directory at ~/Dropbox and downloads all your online content into it.
 Anything you put in this directory will get synced to your online account.